 Response 5:

 Thank you for the thoughtful suggestion.
-Section 2 (“Fractures as physical features”) presents the fracture types and challenges on the physical and geological perspectives for each type.
-Section 3 (“Fractures as numerical features”) discuss the mapping of fractures using varied numerical approaches.
-Finally, the recommendation table in the last section uses the type of fractures as a criteria for model selection.
+Section 2 (“Fractures as physical features”) presents the fracture types and challenges from the physical and geological perspectives for each type.
+Section 3 (“Fractures as numerical features”) discusses the mapping of fractures using varied numerical approaches.
+Finally, the recommendation table in the last section uses the type of fractures as a criterion for model selection.

 Comment 6: